Welcome to the

 The program was created in 1985 through the joint efforts of the Home Wine and Beer Trade Association (HWBTA) and the American Homebrewers Association (AHA).
 Since 1995, the BJCP has operated independently of either founding organization, governed only by its membership of participating judges.

 In 1985, some 30 people took the BJCP exam and became certified.
-Since that first exam, over 200 judges have joined the ranks annually.
-Currently, there are 4,272 active judges in the BJCP with a total membership of 7,292.
+Since that first exam, our ranks have steadily grown with over 1000 judges currently joining annually.
+Currently, there are 7,540 active judges in the BJCP with a total membership of 13,206.

-Cover Letter: The cover letter welcomes you to the program, and gives you some key information about the program including the location of important web applications and resources.
+Cover Letter: The initial email welcomes you to the program, and gives you some key information about the program including the location of important web applications and resources.
 It also describes the current member benefits, including free rank pins, name badges, and color guides.

-Report To Participant (RTP): The RTP indicates how you did on your exam.
-It includes grades for both the essay and the tasting portions of the exam as well as an overall grade.
+Report To Participant (RTP): The RTP indicates how you did on your exam, and is linked directly into your online judge record.
+It includes grades for any portions of the exam taken.
 The remainder of the form provides you with the graders' and/or Exam Director's feedback on your performance on the exam.
 The RTP also indicates sources of further suggested study.

 Credentials: A set of judge credentials (certificate and wallet card) indicates your rank, ID number, and the date this rank was bestowed.
+These materials can be printed in color from within your online judge record.
 We have tried to make the certificate presentable with the hopes that you will display it with pride.
 The wallet card is provided for your convenience so that you can refer to it for your ID number when you sign in at competitions.
 Using your ID number speeds our recording of your experience points.

-Bylaws: A copy of the current BJCP Bylaws is provided to all first-time takers of the exam.
+Bylaws: The current BJCP Bylaws are available on the BJCP web site.
 These are the BJCP rules of organization and procedure.
-Check the BJCP Website for an updated version.

-Membership Guide: This Membership Guide (also available as a PDF file) is designed to help judges better understand how the BJCP is managed and the flow of information within the program.
+Membership Guide: This online Membership Guide (also available as a PDF file) is designed to help judges better understand how the BJCP is managed and the flow of information within the program.
 It should answer most questions you will have about the program and its procedures.
 The Guide also provides contact information should you have additional questions or problems with the BJCP.
-Check the BJCP website for the most current version.

-There are also the Apprentice rank and several levels of Grand Master.
+There is also the Apprentice rank and several levels of Grand Master.
 Honorary ranks can be awarded; there are currently the Honorary Master and Honorary Grand Master ranks.

 The rank of Honorary Master is temporarily bestowed on judges who serve as operatives of the program (Regional Director, Exam Director, Program Administrator, etc.) at their discretion for the duration of their service if they have not already earned at least the Master rank.
 The rank may also be awarded, in special cases, to judges who have demonstrated Master Judge proficiency but not necessarily taken the exam.
 This status is determined by the BJCP Board of Directors.

-The rank of Grand Master is a special rank bestowed on Master judges.
-Masters who accumulate at least 100 experience points, who have graded at least 50 exams, and who have performed special services for the program (such as serving in staff positions) are eligible for promotion to Grand Master I. The rank honors those individuals who give something extra of their time and effort and are extremely committed to the program.
-Additional Grand Master levels can be earned in 100 experience point increments with additional service and grading requirements.
+The rank of Grand Master can be earned by Master judges who volunteer service to the BJCP.
+Masters who accumulate at least 100 experience points (half from judging), who have graded at least 50 exams, and who have performed special services for the program (such as serving in staff positions, grading exams, or administering exams) are eligible for promotion to Grand Master I. The rank honors those individuals who give something extra of their time and effort and are extremely committed to the program.
+Additional Grand Master levels can be earned in 100 experience point increments with the same service, grading, and judging requirements as for the initial rank.
 The entire system is described in the Grand Master Service Requirements policy.

-New Mead Judge and Cider Judge ranks are being created in conjunction with the new Mead Exam and Cider Exam.
-These ranks will apply to judges who have taken the Mead and/or Cider Exam but not the Beer Exam.
+Mead Judge and Cider Judge ranks exist for the Mead Exam and the forthcoming Cider Exam.
+These ranks apply to judges who have taken the Mead and/or Cider Exam but not the Beer Exam.
 Existing BJCP judges who have passed the beer exam can earn the Mead Judge and Cider Judge endorsements on their record.
-More information will be provided when this program is finalized.

 Promotions are not automatic.
 The IT Director reviews judge records on a regular basis in order to identify judges who have met the criteria for new ranks.
 After the Exam Director approves a promotion, the Exam Administrator issues the judge new credentials.
 Judges should not identify themselves as holding a higher rank until they receive official notification, even if judges calculate that they have accumulated sufficient experience points to qualify for a higher rank.
 Points do not count until they are recorded into the database as a result of an Organizer's Report, a Retroactive Point Request, or other program activity.